richagadgil/team-compass-cookiecutter/{{ [cookiecutter.team_name, "-team-compass"]|join }}/_build/html/_sources/index.rst.txt

 should aid us in setting project direction and adjusting the course as needed.
 The repo contains:

+- team descriptions and roles
-- team meeting agendas
+- team meeting agendas and reports
 - roadmap and action plans
-- communication and culture of respectful teamwork
+- governance and code of conduct
-- recognitions and team celebrations

 We sail together
 ================